 Bioresonance, testing, therapy and energy medicine

 If you are seriously ill then you need to consult your local health professionals but, in addition, a growing number of people in the UK are discovering the benefits of bioresonance therapy.
-There are thousands of accounts where patients have become frustrated with conventional medicine and can testify to the effectiveness of the treatment and diagnosis offered by bioresonance.
-With over 17,000 Bicom devices sold worldwide there are now many holistic practitioners who are treating people on a daily basis with conditions such as depression, hay-fever, allergies, digestive and skin problems along with many other conditions.
+The BICOM® is a registered Class 2a Medical Device and has been used in many countries since the late 70’s.
+There are thousands of accounts where patients have introduced bioresonance along with conventional medicine and can testify to the effectiveness of the therapy offered by bioresonance.
+With over 19,000 BICOM® devices sold worldwide there are now many holistic practitioners who are providing therapy on a daily basis.
+Bioresonance devices are not all the same and we hope to explain the differences though education on this site.

 We are faced on a daily basis with an increasing amount of environmental stressors and pathogens, some of which have become resistant to antibiotics.
-Parasites are one example – they have been known to cause many of the conditions that people suffer with in modern society and our pets also suffer with infestations.
-Energy medicine machines such as the Bicom have been used for over 35 years to try and eliminate these invaders without the use of drugs.
-In addition, bioresonance has supported many cancer patients, along with conventional treatment, with ground breaking results.
-Bio energetic medicine has even been effective in challenging cases such as those suffering from depression and addiction.
-As more people see and hear the success stories associated with bioresonance, more and more therapists, doctors, vets and dentists are turning to this effective and non-invasive complementary health therapy.
-Bicom are proud to represent the world’s leading manufacturer of bioresonance testing and treatment machines, the Bicom by Regumed.
+Parasites are one example – they have been known to cause many of the conditions that people suffer within modern society and our pets also suffer from infestations.
+Energy medicine machines such as the BICOM® have been used for over 35 years to try and eliminate these invaders without the use of drugs.
+BICOM® UK is proud to represent the world’s leading manufacturer of bioresonance energetic testing and therapy devices, the BICOM® by Regumed.

 This section only provides general educational information on the technique.
 Practitioners who would like more detailed technical material should contact us.

-BICOM bioresonance therapy is a non-invasive, gentle therapy making it suitable for children and babies and even sensitive patients.
-Animals, from guinea pigs to horses, can also benefit from the use of Bicom devices.
-Because it uses biophysics -the physics of the body – rather than biochemistry, practitioners may find they can use less medication and herbal remedies.
+BICOM® bioresonance therapy is a non-invasive, gentle therapy making it suitable for children and babies and even sensitive patients.
+Animals, from guinea pigs to horses, can also benefit from the use of BICOM® devices.
+It has been called many things such as biofeedback, vibrational medicine, electroceutical etc

-Today, there are over 8000 BICOM devices in Germany, (17,000 worldwide in 80 countries) used by both medical practitioners in private practice and by complementary therapists.
+Today, there are over 8000 BICOM® devices in Germany, (18,000 worldwide in 80 countries) used by both medical practitioners in private practice and by complementary therapists.
 Bioresonance therapy is widely used in other German-speaking countries such as Austria and Switzerland and also in the Netherlands and the UK.
-It is starting to become more well-known outside Europe, especially in China, where BICOM devices are used in government hospitals*, primarily children’s hospitals.
+It is starting to become more well-known outside Europe, especially in China, where BICOM® devices are used in some government hospitals*, primarily children’s hospitals.
 In other countries, including Australia, bioresonance is seen as a complementary therapy.

 * Note: this should not be interpreted as “endorsement” by the Chinese government.